ssarad/Bbot/README.md

 # Bbot
-### A TradingView Bot that predicts buy/sell, possible long pumps on cryptocurrencies &amp; stock tickers.
+### A TradingView Bot that predicts buy/sell, leap pump/dump on Stock and Crypto Markets.

 Bbot uses various mathematical equations, built-in indicators such as Relative Strength Index, Moving Average, Bollinger Bands.
-Average True Range, MACD, OBV and ML/AI to learn and make better predictions based on previous chart data of various cryptocurrenies.
+Average True Range, MACD, OBV and ML to learn and make better predictions based on previous chart data of various cryptocurrenies.

 #### Bitcoin UPDATE [5/11/2022]
 ### New algo design for volatile markets